 Day trip to Teotihuacán Pyramids

-Built somewhere around 200 AD (the exact date is unknown), the city pre-dates the Aztecs and is known for its Mesoamerican pyramids built in honor of the ancient gods.
+Built somewhere around 200 AD (the exact date is unknown), Teotihuacán was once the largest city in pre-Columbian America, with a population of over 125,000 people.

-There are five entrance gates at the Teotihuacán complex and the buses will stop at all of them chronologically.
+There are five entrance gates at the Teotihuacán complex and the buses will stop at all of them.
+I recommend getting off at Gate 1.

 Roma Norte